zeeshanasghar2/llm-helm/README.md

 - Azure Workload Identity configured
 - Secret Store CSI Driver installed

+## Namespace Configuration

+This chart is configured to deploy in the `openwebui-stack` namespace.
+The SecretProviderClass is also configured to use this namespace.
+If you need to deploy to a different namespace, update both the ArgoCD application configuration and the SecretProviderClass namespace.

 ## Azure Key Vault Integration

 This chart uses Azure Key Vault for secret management via the Secret Store CSI Driver.
 The following secrets must be stored in your Azure Key Vault: